On Infinitely Many Siblings for Locally Finite Trees with Parabolic Embeddings: Siblings of Locally Finite Trees

-Our aim in this section is to find infinitely many siblings of $T$ when there is a parabolic embedding of $T$, unless $T$ is a ray.
-In case the direction of the parabolic embedding is non-regular, we use Theorem \ref{Infinitesiblingrake} and when the direction is regular, we construct a strictly decreasing sequence of subtrees of $T$ w.r.t inclusion and prove that they provide infinitely many pairwise non-isomorphic siblings of $T$.
-The construction of a decreasing sequence of siblings can also be done by a hyperbolic embedding of $T$.
-However, in this case we do not have an affirmative answer whether the siblings are pairwise non-isomorphic.
+Our aim in this section is to find infinitely many siblings of a locally finite tree $T$ when there is a parabolic self-embedding of $T$, unless $T$ is a ray.
+In case the direction of the parabolic self-embedding is non-regular, we use Theorem \ref{Infinitecomponents} and when the direction is regular, we construct a strictly decreasing sequence of subtrees of $T$ w.r.t inclusion and prove that they contain infinitely many pairwise non-isomorphic siblings of $T$.